 3. On the LandingZone Setup page, find the Select Blueprint section.
 In the Standard Blueprint section, click Build.

-4. In the Added Items section of the Configure Blueprint page, view the items added to the blueprint.
+4. In the Added Items section of the Configure Blueprint page, view the items that are added to the blueprint.
 You can add or remove items based on your business requirements.

 • Click Add Item.
-In the dialog box that appears, add new items and click OK.
+In the dialog box that appears, add new items and click Add.

 Some items may use other items as dependencies.
 In this case, you must add all items that depend on each other.

-• To delete the item, click the Delete icon to the right of an existing item.
+• To remove an item, click the 删除 icon next to the item.

-Do not delete a required item in a blueprint.
+Do not remove a required item in a blueprint.

 In this example, only the following required items are retained: Create Folder, Create Core Account, and Guardrails.